 As the name suggests All on 4 refers to a new set of artificial crowns made of porcelain, metal, gold, or zirconium supported by either 4 dental screws/implants.
 The number of screws mounted depends on the density and health of the jawbone.
 If the jawbone is too weak and easily eroded a bone grafting treatment (reconstruction of the bone tissue) is necessary in order to continue with installing the implants.
 The procedure is performed under local or general anaesthesia and the patient doesn’t feel much.

 First surgery usually involved getting rid of your rotten or cracked teeth, then installing the screws.
-After that, the gum needs to heal.
-Since titanium and zirconium are the best biocompatible materials we know, there are mostly no complications and the screws heal up to 3 months’ time and are ready to attach the glimmering pearl crowns to them.
+After that, the bone and gum needs to heal.
+Since titanium and zirconium are the best biocompatible materials we know, there are mostly no complications and the screws heal up to 6 months time and are ready to attach the glimmering pearl crowns to them.
 The crowns and screws are made of such materials that offer density, hardiness and last long.

 If the patient requires more implants in order to achieve stability of his new teeth, more than 4 implants are suggested.
 Then he can have not only All on 4, but All on 5, or All on 6 installed.
 These systems offer more stability and safety to a weakened jawbone.
 Usually, though, they’re unnecessary for patients with healthy bone tissue, so fewer people ask for them, especially that they also cost more.

 There are more alternatives to fixed dental implants on the market.
-One of the most popular of these is the so-called dental bridge, which is installed on two or more implants with the upper part mounted on them technically called a tooth-supported fixed bridge, or else a dental bridge.
-Their goal is to hide the gap composed of more than 2 missing teeth.
-The false teeth in-between which are unsupported by implants are called pontic teeth and are cemented to the abutment and each other.
+One of the most popular of these is the so-called dental bridge, which is put between the teeth and attached to them.
+It has the upper part mounted on them technically called a tooth-supported fixed bridge, or else a dental bridge.
+Their goal is to hide the gap composed of 1 or more missing teeth.
+The false teeth in-between which are not supported are called pontic teeth and are cemented to the abutment teeth.

-A Maryland bridge also fills in a gap of a missing tooth by means of a removable pontic, attached to and supported by two natural teeth on each side by small resin wings.
-In this way, a Maryland bonded bridge can be removed in order to be cleaned and doesn’t require a dental implant.
-In this way too, the resin-bonded bridge is cost-effective and causes no problems in installation and post-op usage if attached properly.
-Maryland dental bridge may be funded also by the English NHS in rare cases it is deemed medically necessary.
+A Maryland bridge also fills in a gap of a missing tooth by means of a non-removable pontic, attached to and supported by two natural teeth on each side by small metal wings attached to adjacent teeth using flowable composite resin Maryland dental bridge may be funded also by the English NHS in rare cases it is deemed medically necessary.

 In comparison to standard implants, they are a completely non-invasive method of filling the gaps in the dentition.
 Their main drawback is that patients need to adapt and accustom to wearing them for several weeks’ time and the fact that over longer time they tend to slot out due to jawbone and gum tissue natural changes, hence requiring exchanging.
 On the other hand, they are much cheaper than implants and when got used to becoming comfortable and easily removable for cleaning purposes.
 They can be made of several materials such as: